-With a rising population – and one that is ageing – the adult social care sector in Britain is growing rapidly and becoming ever more complex.
+With a rising population – and one that is aging – the adult social care sector in Britain is growing rapidly and becoming ever more complex.

 A decade of austerity has seen cutbacks in public sector spending, and a growth in private sector provision as demand increases.

-Figures suggest the social care system actually contributes an estimated £50 billion to the economy and employs 1.5m people in UK – more than the NHS and a 19 per cent rise on 2009.
+Figures suggest the social care system actually contributes an estimated £50 billion to the economy and employs 1.5m people in the UK – more than the NHS and a 19 percent rise in 2009.